An Excerpt from active measures: part ii

 “How are you, Vahid?
 Your family, as well.
 How are they?”

-Zamanian turned his head and stared at the seatback in front of him.
+Zamanian turned and stared at the seatback in front of him.
 His eyes welled.
-“It’s… It’s hard,” he struggled.
+“It... it’s hard,” he struggled.
 “It’s been six weeks, but we’re getting through a day at a time.”

 “How old was he?
 Your son.
-Mohsen, is it?”
+Mohsen, right?”

 “You know his name?”
 Zamanian asked happily.